netdata/netdata/docs/tutorials/longer-metrics-storage.md

 ## Using the database engine

-The database engine uses RAM to store recent metrics while also using a "spill to disk" feature that takes advantage of available disk space for long-term metrics storage.This feature of the database engine allows you to store a much larger dataset than your system's available RAM.
+The database engine uses RAM to store recent metrics while also using a "spill to disk" feature that takes advantage of available disk space for long-term metrics storage.
+This feature of the database engine allows you to store a much larger dataset than your system's available RAM.

-The database engine will eventually become the default method of retaining metrics, but until then, you can switch to the database engine by changing a single option.

-Edit your `netdata.conf` file and change the `memory mode` setting to `dbengine`:
+The database engine is currently the default method of storing metrics, but if you're not sure which database you're using, check out your `netdata.conf` file and look for the `memory mode` setting:

 ```conf
 [global]
     memory mode = dbengine
 ```

-Next, restart Netdata.
+If `memory mode` is set to anything but `dbengine`, change it and restart Netdata.
 On Linux systems, we recommend running `sudo service netdata restart`.
 You're now using the database engine!

 > Learn more about how we implemented the database engine, and our vision for its future, on our blog: [_How and why
 > we're bringing long-term storage to Netdata_](https://blog.netdata.cloud/posts/db-engine/).